karoliszimantas/Fin_data/README.md

 # Fin_data
-Retrieve fin_data from various sources and process it
+My first project.
+The objective is to retrieve fin_data from various sources and process it (visualize).
-Purpose: to visualize various financial data
-Approach: to tackle project with different programing paradigms (ODD, functional)
+Approach: to tackle project with different programing paradigms (ODD, functional).